bmoniey/pylen/README.md

 ## Version 1.1.1 May 22, 2021

 -Issue1 Header Layer count not equal to layers found in gcode.
 Resolved in this version by truncating the data based the End of Gcode tag.
-The layer count is reset and the length data is trunctated to the new layer count.
+The layer count is reset and the length data is truncated to the new layer count.

 ## Version 1.1.0 January 30, 2021